brothman01/wp-monitor/README.md

 The display is on the dashboard and the settings page is a sub-item in the 'Tools' menu.
 This plugin is great for productivity and easy site monitoring because of how much it speeds up the workflow of any site admin.

-Visit https://www.wp-monitor.net for more information on the plugin, add-ons and a knowledge base!

 WP Monitor Information: